waferson/ca/Session 2/05-python/README.md

 ## Installing Jupyter

-This is optional.
+This is optional (and/or complementary to Atom).
 Jupyter is an interactive Python environment.
 Install jupyter with:

 ```
 pip3 install jupyter: